 1. Morning rush – Mornings can be extremely crazy for working moms.
 As a teacher who leaves behind her young kid at home, Shalini laments, “the hardest part of my day is to wake my daughter early so that I can stick to my schedule and am not late for work.”
-Getting ready for work while finishing breakfast and other household chores as well as getting the child ready for daycare/school is a formidable task.
+Getting ready for work while preparing breakfast, and doing other household chores and getting the child ready for daycare/school is a formidable task.

 3. How to bond – There are times when all you want to do is spend some quiet time bonding with your little one, maybe playing a board game or baking cookies together, or just listening while she describes how her day went.
-Unfortunately, for a working mother, this is a luxury that rarely happens -- even weekends get busy with sorting out of household chores and on weeknights, she is too tired or distracted to spend quality time with the child.
+Unfortunately, for a working mother, this is a luxury that she rarely gets to enjoy -- even weekends are busy with sorting household chores and on weeknights, she is too tired or distracted to spend quality time with the child.

 4. Make a choice – You put in extra effort and time into that presentation so that your meeting goes off well the next morning.
 And to your horror, your child’s school diary shows that there’s a PTA meeting scheduled at the same time.
 You cannot ask your spouse because he is travelling.
 Prioritising and choosing between work and child can be one of the unending dilemmas for mothers.
 Is attending the conference more important or helping the child learn for exams?
 This persistent, daily sorting of priorities can make life tough for even the most hardened time managers.